-The best popper lures are available in a wide range of bright colors, between 3 and 4-inches in length, have two #4 size treble hooks, such as the MegaBass Popmax.
+The best popper lures are available in a wide range of bright colors, between 3 to 4 inches in length, and have two #4 size treble hooks.

 Popper lures are some of the most productive and exciting fishing lures an angler can have in their tackle arsenal today.
 These unique lures are quite unlike any other style of fishing lure in that they are made to cause a sizable splash on the water’s surface and grab the attention of any nearby fish.
-Popper lures specifically target bass species, but they are catching many saltwater and freshwater game fish species.
+Popper lures target bass species but also catch many saltwater and freshwater game fish species.

-You can choose from countless varieties of popper lures in today’s fishing industry from many of the best overall brands in the business.
-These poppers also vary in size, coloration, and other factors, making them highly effective and extremely fun to use.
+You can choose from countless varieties of popper lures in today’s fishing industry from many of the best overall brands.
+These poppers also vary in size, coloration, and other factors, making them highly effective and extremely fun.
 There are also no wrong ways to use a popper lure, and you can take several different approaches to retrieve the lure.